 The Conference is co-sponsored by the Association for Computing Machinery (ACM) and the PASC structuring project and it is managed by the Swiss National Supercomputing Centre (CSCS).

-PASC21 will be held from July 5 to 8, 2021 at University of Geneva, located in Geneva, Switzerland and it will combine content from the postponed PASC20 Conference together with new contributions.
+PASC21 will be held from July 5 to 9, 2021 and it will combine content from the postponed PASC20 Conference together with new contributions.

 Theme: New Challenges, New Computing Paradigms

 Computational science is crucially important across diverse research communities from traditional topics in physics and chemistry to new applications in life and social sciences.